 This Via is managed by the same organization as the previous Via, and is located on the path between Ramales de la Victoria and Cueva Covalanas (the rock faces along this stretch are full of climbing routes and climbers, ask at the tourist office in Ramales or the Red de Cuevas de Alto Asón), marked as a PR route with yellow and white stripes.
 It’s also free and open to the experienced.

 This Via is also managed by the same organization, and is located near the village of Socueva, just south of Arredondo on the CA265.
 Again, free and open to those who know what they’re doing – but it’s rated as extremely difficult.

-Finally, there is a great blog for all the Via Ferratas in Cantabria, and this blog entry might also be of interest to those interested in Via Ferratas, good pictures and further technical info, although all in Spanish.
+Finally, this blog entry might also be of interest to those interested in Via Ferratas, good pictures and further technical info, although all in Spanish.
 And if you’re on Facebook, Via Ferrata Cantabria also has photos of some of the Via Ferrata routes.